Publication · Release

 Pixels in, actions out.
 The world keeps running between steps.

-No build orders, no unit tables, no hand-written task prompt.
-A policy trained or evaluated here practices on what it would actually face when deployed.
-Any vision-language-action harness plugs in without changes.
+No build orders, no unit tables, no hand written task prompt.
+A policy trained or evaluated here practices on what it would face anywhere else.
+Any vision language action model plugs in without changes.

 Training

-Training in War Games is reinforcement learning on top of a vision-language-action model.
+Training in War Games is reinforcement learning on top of a vision language action model.
 The hard part is not the optimizer.
-It is deciding what the policy should be optimized for.
+The hard part is deciding what the policy should be optimized for.

-Once the spec is explicit, you can run a contrast experiment.
-Train two policies on the same model and mission catalog under different profiles.
-The first rewards preservation.
-The second is train_only and rewards engagements while ignoring friendly losses.
-Run both on the same evaluation mission: the first disengages, the second pushes through.
+Once the profile is explicit, you can run a contrast experiment.
+Train two policies on the same model and the same missions under different profiles.
+The first rewards preserving your forces.
+The second ignores friendly losses and rewards engagements.
+Run both on the same evaluation mission.
+The first disengages.
+The second pushes through.
 Neither is failing at the game.
-They are adhering to different specifications.
+They are following different specifications.

-The delta between those two trajectories is the spec adherence measurement.
+The gap between those two trajectories is the measurement.

 Profiles

 A profile is the reward function.
-It is the file your training run scores against, the thing that turns "the agent did this" into a number.
-The only difference from a hand-rolled reward function: a profile is not freeform Python.
+It is what your training run scores against.
+The thing that turns "the agent did this" into a number.
+The only difference from a hand rolled reward function is that a profile is not freeform Python.
 It weights a fixed schema the harness already records.
-Same vocabulary on Prime Intellect Verifiers, OpenReward, and a local run, so the same profile produces the same number anywhere.
+Same schema everywhere, so the same profile gives the same number on Prime and on a laptop.

 Hidden state harness records own_units_lost collateral_score roe_violations objective_progress economy_balance attack_intensity never sent to model Schema primitives declared, named friendly_preservation collateral_avoidance roe_compliance objective_progress economy_efficiency initiative_pressure + custom fn: paths Profile researcher YAML × 0.4 × 0.2 × 0.2 × 0.2 × 0.0 × 0.0 step_reward_min/max terminal_reward_weight reward per-step + terminal